google/llvm-propeller/clang/docs/UsersManual.rst

 **-fbasic-block-sections=[labels, all, list=<arg>, none]**

   Controls how Clang emits text sections for basic blocks.
-With values "all" and "list=arg", each basic block or a subset of basic blocks can be placed in its own unique section.
-With the "labels" value, normal text sections are emitted, but a ".bb_addr_map" section is emitted which includes address offsets for each basic block in the program, relative to the parent function address.
+With values ``all`` and ``list=<arg>``, each basic block or a subset of basic blocks can be placed in its own unique section.
+With the "labels" value, normal text sections are emitted, but a ``.bb_addr_map`` section is emitted which includes address offsets for each basic block in the program, relative to the parent function address.